Get Schooled

 To be considered for state-based aid, some states may require your colleges to be listed in a specified order on your FAFSA.
 Check out FSA's guide for listing colleges on your FAFSA to learn what your state's rule is.

-If your state doesn't have a specific rule, the best bet is to either list your top school first or to list them all in alphabetical order.
+If your state doesn't have a specific rule, we recommend either listing your top school first or listing them all in alphabetical order.

 Colleges will use multiple methods to follow up on your FAFSA